The Harding Fellowship

 The Harding Fellowship is a competitive, three-year broadening opportunity for Army leaders who combine operational excellence with a passion for ideas, communication, and professional development.

-Established as an initiative of the Chief of Staff of the Army, the Fellowship selects talented captains, master sergeants, and chief warrant officers to serve as editors-in-chief of the Army’s branch journals.
+The Fellowship selects talented captains, master sergeants, and chief warrant officers to serve as editors-in-chief of the Army's branch journals.
 Fellows begin their journey with a fully funded year of graduate study, earning a Master of Science in Journalism and Mass Communications at the University of Kansas.
-They then serve for two years at their respective Center of Excellence, leading the editorial direction of their branch’s professional journal.
+They then serve for two years at their respective Center of Excellence, leading the editorial direction of their branch's professional journal.

 Harding Fellows carry forward the legacy of Maj.
-Gen. Edwin “Forrest” Harding, who revitalized Infantry Journal during the interwar years and helped reestablish the journal as an essential platform for Army thought.
-Like Harding, today’s Fellows work to ensure Army journals are relevant, accessible, and grounded in the needs of the force.
+Gen. Edwin "Forrest" Harding (opens in new tab), who revitalized Infantry Journal during the interwar years and helped reestablish the journal as an essential platform for Army thought.
+Like Harding, today's Fellows work to ensure Army journals are relevant, accessible, and grounded in the needs of the force.

 A Fellowship in Three Phases

-Graduate Study (Year One):
+• Graduate Study (Year One):

-Fellows attend an intensive, in-residence graduate program at the University of Kansas’ William Allen White School of Journalism and Mass Communications.
+Fellows attend an intensive, in-residence graduate program at the University of Kansas' William Allen White School of Journalism and Mass Communications (opens in new tab).
 The curriculum strengthens analytical thinking, writing, and editorial skills—preparing Fellows to lead Army publications with professional rigor and creativity.

-Editorial Leadership (Years Two and Three):
+• Editorial Leadership (Years Two and Three):

 After graduation, Fellows report to their assigned Center of Excellence to serve as the full-time editor-in-chief of their branch journal.
 They work directly for their branch commandant, shaping the journal's content and driving professional discourse within their community.

-Return to the Field:
+• Return to the Field:

 After their Fellowship, participants return to the force with sharpened communication skills and deep familiarity with the most pressing issues in their branches—well-equipped to lead, influence, and innovate.